Freedom of religion in Turkey: 2017: Post-failure of the coup and state of emergency

 The state of emergency was caused in response to the coup attempt in July 2016 and remained in force during 2017.
 The Turkish government said the coup attempt was organized by Muslim cleric Fethullah Gülen and his movement, which is considered a terrorist organization.
 During 2017 the government suspended or fired thousands of public officials from state institutions, including more than 1000 Diyanet employees.
 The government continues to try individuals because it "openly disrespects the religious beliefs of a group" and continues to limit the rights of minority non-Muslims ", especially those not recognized under the Treaty of Lausanne in 1923.
-Non-Sunni Sects such as Alevi was treated unfairly and said that Alevi was a heterodox "sect" of Muslims, and did not recognize Alevi houses of worship.
-Besides Alevi, the government also closed two Shia Jaferidan television stations and accused of spreading "terrorist propaganda".
-Religious minorities said they continued to have difficulty obtaining exemptions from obligatory religious classes in public schools, operations or opening houses of worship and in dealing with land and property disputes.The government also limits the efforts of minority religious groups to train their clerics.
+Religious minorities said they continued to have difficulty obtaining exemptions from obligatory religious classes in public schools, operations or opening houses of worship and in dealing with land and property disputes.
+The government also limits the efforts of minority religious groups to train their clerics.